achevmd/mini-microservices-blog/README.md

 ## Learning to use microservice design architecture instead of monolithic..
 ### Tech used:
-- Node.js - for microservice express servers
+- Node.js - for microservice servers & event bus
 - React - for client/front-end